Conference Committees

 Charlotte Long

-Head of Student Success, UNSW
+Head of Student Learning, UNSW

-Convenor, IEAA Student LIfe Network
+Convenor, IEAA Student Life Network

 AIEC Track Chair, Students (STU)